naruhitokaide/text-to-audio/README.md

 # Text-to-Audio
-Simple python program to convert text into audio file
+A Simple Python Program to convert text into an audio file